ibanezmatt13/NORB/README.md

 All code for the NORB payload (Near-Orbit Research Balloon)

+WARNING - This code is designed to run from startup on the Pi.
+This is done by running the bash scripts as executables from the Raspberry Pi's startup folder (/etc/rc.local).
+For more information on this, please consult Google.

 Except for the bash scripts, the code for this payload is written in Python and is run by a Pi with a few components: